alexeev-prog/hermes_langlib/README.md

 ---

-EchoNext is a lightweight, fast and scalable web framework for Python Copyright (C) 2024  Alexeev Bronislav (C) 2024
+HermesLangLib is a lightweight, fast and scalable web framework for Python Copyright (C) 2024  Alexeev Bronislav (C) 2024

 This library is free software; you can redistribute it and/or